Quantas/shark-ng-table/README.md

  - [Child Rows](usage/child-rows.md)
  - [Developer Guide](usage/developers.md)
  - [Change Log](CHANGELOG.md)

+## Dev Environment

+shark-ng-table also provides a `.devcontainer` folder for support of Visual Studio Code's Remote-Container support.
+This will setup a full shark-ng-table dev environment automatically.
+You should be able to run `npm run start` inside the dev enviornment and expose the port, 4200, and be able to do live development on the table.

 ## Attribution

  - Developed and tested in collaboration with Great Lakes Higher Education Corporation and Nelnet Inc. and Affiliates